-Fox Chase Cancer Center is committed to providing a safe environment for our patients, visitors and staff.
-As such, it is the policy of Fox Chase Cancer Center to prohibit the personal possession of firearms and all other weapons in the Center or its related building(s) or on any property belonging to Fox Chase Cancer Center, and we request that our patients, visitors and staff refrain from bringing weapons of any kind to the Center.
+Fox Chase Cancer Center and Temple University Hospital are committed to providing a safe environment for our patients, visitors and staff.
+As such, it is our policy to prohibit the personal possession of firearms and all other weapons in our building(s) or property.
+We request that our patients, visitors and staff refrain from bringing weapons of any kind.